Tadesse-Lab/.github/README.md

 - Add changes: `git add [filename]` for a specific file or `git add .` to add all updated file
 - Commit changes: `git commit -m "[commit details]"`
 - Push changes: `git push origin [your branch]` (ensure you are in the correct branch before pushing)

+## Task
+To become familiar with Github, you will make a commit to add your name into a members list